StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/create-a-new-case.md

 ## Create a case from an alert

-Refer to the [Merge an Alert into a New Case](../alerts/merge-an-alert-into-a-new-case.md) topic for instructions.
+Refer to the [Create a Case from an Alert](../alerts/create-a-case-from-an-alert.md) topic for instructions.

 ## Create a case from a detection tool